googleinterns/deep-stabilization/README.md

 # Deep Stabilization

-This repository contains a explorations on CNN-based video stabilization.
+This repository contains explorations on CNN-based video stabilization.